zeckem19/cursor-jupyter-hub/CONTRIBUTING.md

 ### Errors and Warnings

-TypeScript errors and warnings will be displayed in the `Problems` window of Visual Studio Code.
+TypeScript errors and warnings will be displayed in the `Problems` window of your editor.
 Best to use the command `npm run test-compile-watch` to get `Problems` showing up in the `Problems` window.

 ### Run dev build and validate your changes

-To test changes, open the `vscode-jupyter` folder in VSCode, and select the workspace titled `vscode-jupyter`.
-Then, open the debug panel by clicking the `Run and Debug` icon on the sidebar, select the `Extension` option from the top menu, and click start.
-A new window will launch with the title `[Extension Development Host]`.
+To test changes locally, use `npm run esbuild-node-watch` and `npm run esbuild-web-watch`, then launch an Extension Development Host from your editor.

 ### Running Desktop Tests